Backendless/ios-SDK/README.md

 `${PODS_ROOT}/Headers/Public/Backendless/Backendless-Bridging-Header.h`

 ## RELEASE HISTORY
+4.0.5 August 4, 2017
+* The user registration bug when adding to users one after another fixed
+* NSNull values changed to nil for dictionary/map approach

 4.0.4 July 26, 2017
 * The error when SDK don't send user token header to the server fixed